 Most states follow the guidelines of the Uniform Prenuptial Agreement Act, which governs how these contracts function and ensures reciprocity across several states.
 Tennessee is one of those states.
 If you were married in the state of Tennessee and have a prenuptial agreement, or if you were married in any of the 47 states that have Uniform Prenuptial Agreement Act reciprocity, the enforceability of your prenuptial agreement will be uniform across state lines.

 Most prenuptial agreements are written and signed consensually and are therefore enforceable, but mitigating factors such as coercion, a lack of understanding, or duress might render your premarital contract unenforceable by a court of law.
 If you are concerned that your prenuptial agreement might not have been signed in good faith, you will want to retain the counsel of a Nashville divorce lawyer.

 Miller Upshaw Family Law, PLLC are experienced advocates and representatives for both parties in prenuptial agreement negotiations and divorces.
 We are well equipped to help you lend voice to your divorce case.
-Call us today at 615-454-9899 or contact us to reserve a consultation.
+Call us today at 615-391-4200 or contact us to reserve an in-person or video consultation.

 Karla C. Miller has devoted her entire career to the practice of family law in Tennessee.
 She attended Auburn University and Nashville School of Law, and upon graduation in 1996, she opened her own law firm and has been assisting families throughout Tennessee since then.
 Learn more about Karla C. Miller here.